 About the Report

-Data on visa openness was collected in June and July 2018.
-The primary source of information was the International Air Transport Association (IATA).
+Data for this year’s edition was collected between June and July 2021.
+The main sources of information were the International Air Transport Association and countries’ official websites.